faymarie/flask-crate-transit-data/README.md

 ## Settings
 ### Host

-If your host for CrateDB differs from localhost (e.g. when using VirtualBox/Docker Toolbox) you need to assign the host ip to the database URI.
+If your host ip for CrateDB differs from localhost (e.g. when using VirtualBox/Docker Toolbox) you need to assign the host ip to the database URI.
 Replace <vm name> by the name of your virtal machine.

 `export DATABASE_URI==crate://crate@$(docker-machine ip <vm name>):4200`